SSoelvsten/bdd-benchmark/README.md

 larger instances, the last sampling may start after 90 minutes.

 The python script exits with a non-zero code, if there is a statistically relevant slowdown.
-A short and concise report is places in *regression_{package}.out* which can be posted as a comment on the pull request.
+A short and concise report is placed in *regression_{package}.out* which can be posted as a comment on the pull request.

 ## License
 The software files in this repository are provided under the [MIT License](/LICENSE.md).

 ## Citation
 If you use this repository in your work, we sadly do not yet have written a paper on this repository alone (this will be done though).
 In the meantime, please cite the initial paper on *Adiar*.

 ```bibtex
 @InProceedings{soelvsten2022:TACAS,
   title         = {Adiar: Binary Decision Diagrams in External Memory},